Minnesela, South Dakota: Growth

-In 1882, Minnesela became the county seat of Butte County.
+In 1882, Minnesela had about 100 residents and became the county seat of Butte County.
 The town flourished, and by 1883, its residents had built a post office, two saloons, about six stores, Commercial Club, school, Methodist church, bank, hotel, and flour mill.
 The school was built from the Minnesela jail.
 Minnesela had two newspapers, one of which was known as the Butte County Star.
 The cemetery, which has 102 interments, was created in 1887 to the north of the town.

 Because it was then the only town on the prairies just north of the Black Hills, Minnesela was an ideal place for a trade center.
 Minneselans called their town "the future metropolis of the Black Hills and the midland city of the United States" and the "coming Chicago of the Midwest."

-Decline and disband
+Decline and abandonment

-Seth Bullock and his business partner, Sol Star, moved into the area and built the SB Ranch at the confluence of the Redwater River and the Belle Fourche River in 1879.
+Seth Bullock and his business partner, Sol Star, moved into the area and built the SB Ranch at the confluence of the Redwater and Belle Fourche Rivers in 1879.
 This ranch grew to become famous throughout the West for its thoroughbred trotting horse breeding, and in the spring of 1881, Bullock planted the first crop of alfalfa in the Western United States.
-In 1884, the Marquis de Mores created a stage line in order to connect Deadwood, South Dakota to the Northern Pacific Railroad, which passed through Medora, North Dakota.
+In 1884, the Marquis de Mores created a stage line in order to connect Deadwood to the Northern Pacific Railroad, which passed through Medora, North Dakota.
 A few shacks, a stage barn, and a saloon were set up on the SB Ranch.
 The stage line failed after only a few trips, and the line shut down; however, the saloon remained open, to the disapproval of many Minneselan women.
 The last building on the De Mores station site burned down in 1888.
 Minnesela experienced severe winter weather; the snow sometimes covered windows 2-stories high.
 In 1886, a hot, dry summer and a powerful winter blizzard destroyed farmers' crops and ranchers' livestock.
 By 1887, the Minneselans had turned to the Fremont, Elkhorn, and Missouri Valley Railroad for expansion.